Seth-Lamancusa/stitch-chat/README.md

 The adapter and runtime together decide *how to respond* — the rest is product, transport, validation, and enforcement.

-#### Filesystem Snapshots

-> A filesystem-backed invocation executes against a materialized environment derived from the parent message’s environment state.
-Stitch snapshots resulting state and associates it with emitted message nodes.

-Stitch versions your working directory recursively (up to a practical size constraint) when you pass it to a model as your `cwd` (generally optional) for the purposes of rollback and branch comparison.
-We do not sandbox the environment based on the `cwd`.
-Model sandboxing and permissioning (confinement) belongs to the runtime.
-Snapshot refs are associated directly with message nodes - "what the cwd looked like at this message".
-One nuance here: behavior can exceed cwd scope, via shell commands, shared config modifications, external tooling, etc. The snapshot is technically best-effort and practical.
-Materialized directories are ephemeral realizations of persistent snapshot state for model invocation context.
-Snapshots are authoritative; working directories are caches.
-Simplifies cleanup, lazy materialization, branching, and rematerialization.
-The user's actual "working directory" they see on their filesystem and test on is independent of either of these and automatically fast-forwarded to to the most recent response with UI on the node for clarity.

-Snapshots use Git’s object database as a content-addressed store, but Stitch does not use Git as a working-copy manager.
-Stitch walks the environment itself, hashes file contents, constructs tree objects, and records the resulting commit/tree identifier.
-This avoids `.gitignore`, nested-repository gitlinks, and mutation of the user’s branch or staging area.
-Untracked files are generally included subject to explicit space-policy exclusions; nested repositories are treated as ordinary filesystem content for snapshot purposes; actual repository HEADs are recorded separately as metadata/indexing; deduplication comes from Git object identity.

-Materialization and snapshotting are lazy and content-addressed.
-Concurrent invocations require separate working directories.
-Large generated trees remain the principal practical cost; exclusions such as `node_modules`, `.venv`, and build outputs are therefore a storage policy rather than `.gitignore` semantics.
-We accept non-trivial snapshot materialization and persistent timing as negligible next to model response times, and the practical size constraint that caps this functionality reflects that principle.

 #### Cloud-based Interaction
 - Bridge handles responses in-process with arbitrarily finite response time; human responses aren't instantaneous, and conceptually neither are model responses.
 - Each user on the platform may be a bot or a human, local or cloud-backed, able to access external tools (including through MCP servers registered with Stitch).
 TBD: good UI representations for cloud vs. locally _registered_, plus common cross-cutting cases (cloud-backed response generation, local response gen + external tooling, fully local, simply human, etc) and a coherent, comprehensive definition on the user level (to be advertised by the bot registry for bots registered locally, or otherwise inferred from cloud user attributes including `is-bot`).